Roscoea cangshanensis

-Roscoea cangshanensis is a perennial herbaceous plant native to the mountains of China, being found in Yunnan.
-Most members of the ginger family (Zingiberaceae), to which it belongs, are tropical, but R. canshanensis, like other species of Roscoea, grows in much colder mountainous regions.
+Roscoea cangshanensis was described in 2007 as a perennial herbaceous plant native to the mountains of China, being found in Yunnan.
+Most members of the ginger family (Zingiberaceae), to which it belongs, are tropical, but R. cangshanensis, like other species of Roscoea, grows in much colder mountainous regions.
+As of August 2024, Plants of the World Online does not recognize this species, including it within R. forrestii.

 Description

 Roscoea cangshanensis is a perennial herbaceous plant.
 Like all members of the genus Roscoea, it dies back each year to a short vertical rhizome, to which are attached the tuberous roots.
 When growth begins again, "pseudostems" are produced: structures which resemble stems but are actually formed from the tightly wrapped bases (sheaths) of its leaves.
 Plants of R. cangshanensis are usually 22–30 cm tall, with three or sometimes four leaves.
 The hairless (glabrous) leaf blade is usually 7–24 cm long by 1.5–2.5 cm wide, but may be as short as 2 cm.
 It narrows at the base, becoming almost like a stalk (petiole).
 There is a small ligule, about 1.5 mm long, at the junction of the blade and sheath.

 In its native habitats, R. cangshanensis flowers between July and August.
 The stem (peduncle) of the flower spike is hidden by the leaf sheaths.
 The yellowish-green bracts which subtend the flowers are very short, only 5–15 mm long.
 Each spike has two or three flowers, which are reddish purple to pale purple.